Type 85 anti-aircraft artillery

 The Type 85 anti-aircraft artillery (85式23毫米双管高射炮, industrial designation YW-306) is a 23 mm artillery gun used by the People's Liberation Army of China.
 It is a copied version of the Soviet ZU-23-2.

 WZ554

-Self-propelled antiaircraft artillery (AAA) was developed from Type 85 AAA.
+Self-propelled anti-aircraft artillery (AAA) was developed from Type 85 AAA.
 This is a Type 85 AAA installed in an enclosed turret mounted on a Type 90 APC.
 Only a limited number entered the service.

 SG ADS

 Shengong (Deity's Bow, 神弓) Air Defense System (SG ADS) is a modernized Type 85 twin 23 mm AAA system, first revealed to Chinese public in 2005.
 This is an integrated air defense system consisting of 8 towed Type 85 twin 23 mm AAA, and a command vehicle.
 The command vehicle is based on Iron Horse (Tiema 铁马) truck and houses a more complicated electro-optical fire control system that includes IR, laser & TV subsystem, and a weapon system operator who handles this equipment, while each of the towed guns is also controlled locally by an optical sight.
 With water-cooled barrels, the actual rate of fire exceeds 800 rounds per minute per barrel, but the standard system is usually consisted of air-cooled barrels for weight reduction, resulting in a decreased rate of fire.
 Two types of ammo are standard and both have the same weight: 0.45 kg, other types of ammo are also available upon customer's request.
 Each command vehicle can command an AAA company consisted of 8 guns, but each individual gun can also fire independently.